Applying is easy! Just follow these steps:

 - Check if the University of Tübingen is a partner of your home university

-- Check the language requirements to see if you fulfill the necessary prerequisites to come to Tübingen as an exchange student
+- Check the course options as well as the language requirements below to see if you fulfill the necessary prerequisites to come to Tübingen as an exchange student

-- Once we have received your complete application, it usually takes between one and three weeks to assess your application.
-After that you will receive the official letter of admission.
+Once we have received your complete application, it usually takes between one and three weeks to assess your application.
+After that you will receive the official letter of admission which can be downloaded in Mobilty Online.
+Letters of admission for the winter semester 2022/23 will be issued in June 2022.

-- Find out how to apply for accomodation at a student dormitory.
-You can start an application at the same time as you apply at the University.
-To complete your application, hand in a copy of your official letter of admission as soon as you have received it.
+- Apply for accomodation at a student dormitory (see below under "Accommodation").
+You can start an application at the same time as you apply for your exchange at the University of Tübingen.
+To complete your dormitory application, hand in a copy of your official letter of admission as soon as you have received it.

-- If you would like to improve your German before the beginning of term, you can apply for a place in one of the intensive preparation classes offered for exchange students at the Section for German as a Foreign Language and Intercultural Programs.
+- If you would like to improve your German before the beginning of the semester, you can apply for a place in one of the intensive preparation classes offered for exchange students at the Section for German as a Foreign Language and Intercultural Programs.

 - Check out courses in your field of studies and German classes you would like to register for as soon as you have arrived in Tübingen.